charl11e/books-website/README.md

 # Programming Gold Summative Website
-Based on the dataset 'Goodreads-books' https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks
+Based on the dataset 'Goodreads-books' https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks (this is saved as data.csv in the file structure)

 # Notes:
 - All code is commented throughout to justify/explain features and choices, including additional features beyond the specification